PerimeterX/perimeterx-python-wsgi/README.md

 #### <a name="send-page-activities"></a> Send Page Activities

-Boolean flag to enable or disable sending activities and metrics to PerimeterX on each page request.
+A boolean flag to enable or disable sending activities and metrics to PerimeterX on each page request.
 Enabling this feature will provide data that populates the PerimeterX portal with valuable information such as amount requests blocked and API usage statistics.